IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/J._M._E._McTaggart" target="_blank">J. M. E. McTaggart</a> [From the <a href="https://en.wikipedia.org/wiki/The_Unreality_of_Time" target="_blank">The Unreality of Time</a> (1908) paper][[PDF](https://www.jstor.org/stable/2248314){:target="_blank"}]

->“All breathing, existing, living, **sentient** creatures should not be slain, nor treated with violence, nor abused, nor tormented, nor driven away.”

->“Kill not, cause no pain.
-Nonviolence (ahiṃsā) is the greatest religion.”

->“Non-violence and kindness to living sentient beings is kindness to oneself.”

-― <a href="https://en.wikipedia.org/wiki/Mahavira" target="_blank">Mahāvīra</a> (599–527 BCE)

 >“**Desires** are the root cause of **suffering**.”[^suffering]

 >“I say that there are three instances in which meat should not be consumed: when it is seen, heard, or suspected [that the animal was killed for one’s sake].
 These are the three instances in which I say that meat should not be consumed.”[^demand]